What is IR35? Am I inside or outside? Help!

 Yes, accountants are an expense that makes those new to contracting wince.
 But you’ll learn that a good accountant always saves you much more than they cost.

-And one last question: have you ever heard of a business without an accounts department?
-No, neither has IR35.
+Just one last question: have you ever heard of a business without an accounts department?
+No?
+Neither has IR35.

 Author: John Yerou